Comparing Limited Liability Companies and Sole Proprietorships in Denmark

 How different limited liability company is from sole proprietorship?

-Limited liability companies operate differently from sole proprietorships as any deficits are contained within the company, providing protection against losses.
+Limited liability companies in Denmark operate differently from sole proprietorships as any deficits are contained within the company, providing protection against losses.
 If you receive wages from a limited liability company to cover personal expenses, the company will need to generate a payslip and withhold taxes for payment to the government.
 However, if you have a deficit and require a payslip to cover your bills, you will not only lose money on the deficit but also be required to pay taxes on that personal income.
 It is advisable to start with a limited liability company if you have liability, a few customers, and can see that the business will break even or make money.
 In the event of business failure, only the company would be lost, and personal assets would be protected, although an ApS requires an initial investment of 40,000 DKK and cannot use personal income to cover the company's deficit.

 Deciding between sole proprietorship and a limited liability company